edwarddou2020/edwarddou2020.github.io/_pages/about.md

 * Working with [Lavita](https://www.lavita.ai/), a blockchain-AI based next generation healthcare technology company based in Singapore aiming to revolutionize the way 8 billion individuals around the world diagnose, analyze, and treat health and genomic issues, leading to earlier intervention and improved outcome 2022.
 * Our paper [A novel privacy-preserving federated genome-wide association study framework and its application in identifying potential risk variants in ankylosing spondylitis ](https://academic.oup.com/bib/article-abstract/22/3/bbaa090/5860679) is published at Briefings in Bioinformatics 2021.
 * Our paper [Data Sharing and Privacy in Pharmaceutical Studies]([https://aclanthology.org/2022.csrr-1.6/](https://www.ingentaconnect.com/content/ben/cpd/2021/00000027/00000007/art00003)) is published at Current Pharmaceutical Design 2021.
-* Our paper [Systematization of Knowledge (SoK): A Systematic Review of Software-Based Web Phishing Detection](https://ieeexplore.ieee.org/abstract/document/8036198), is  published at IEEE Communications Surveys & Tutorials 2017.